Residents, companies show their Pride

 “We’re definitely looking for a diverse group,” Garza said.

-Lincoln Financial Group had 40 employees and their friends signed up for the fourth year, said Ryan Powell, manager in the contact center.
-Lincoln also had a booth among vendors for the second day of the festival, which included a beer tent, children's games, workshops and entertainment.
+Lincoln Financial Group had 40 employees and their friends signed up for the fourth year.
+Lincoln also had a booth among vendors for the second day of the festival, which included a beer tent, children’s games, workshops and entertainment.

 This year marked the 50th anniversary of the New York riots by gay Greenwich Village residents after a police raid at Stonewall Inn.
 The raid is seen as a turning point for gay rights.